VitalLens API

 TLDR: Heart rate (HR), respiratory rate (RR), pulse waveform, and respiratory waveform.

-The VitalLens API provides an estimate of the pulse waveform and respiratory waveform at the same sampling rate as the provided video.
-From this, heart rate (HR) and respiratory rate (RR) are derived.
+The API provides an estimate of the pulse and respiratory waveforms at the same sampling rate as the video.
+From these, HR and RR are derived.

-It is theoretically possible to also derive heart rate variability (HRV) from the pulse waveform, however we have not yet validated the accuracy of this - such a study is on our roadmap.
-Our roadmap also includes additional vital signs such as blood oxygen (SpO2) and blood pressure (BP).
+It is theoretically possible to derive heart rate variability (HRV) as well, but this has not yet been validated.
+Future releases may include additional vital signs such as blood oxygen (SpO2) and blood pressure (BP).

-TLDR: Estimates have a high degree of accuracy for high-quality video.
+TLDR: Estimates are highly accurate for high-quality video.
 Each estimate includes an estimation confidence.

-We have conducted a study on the Vital Videos dataset with 289 unique participants, showing a mean absolute error for HR at 0.71 bpm and for RR at 0.76 bpm.
+We conducted a study on the Vital Videos dataset (289 participants) showing a mean absolute error for HR at 0.71 bpm and for RR at 0.76 bpm.

 To get access to the VitalLens API, please first use the button above to register for an API Key.
 You will receive an email with a link to verify your account.
 Once verified, we will automatically generate your unique API Key associated with the free plan.
 You can then log in on this page to view your API Key and start using the VitalLens API.